-While it is now trading slightly above the .6500 area, if it should weaken again the .6250 and the .6000 area remain next lower supports.
-More major lower supports remain at .5325-15 and near .5000 this side of the major April 2001 .4793 all-time trading low.
-Higher resistance remains in the .6690-77 area it slipped below in early February.
+While it was recently trading slightly above the .6500 area, it is slightly back below it at present.
+If it should weaken again, the .6250 and the .6000 area remain next lower supports.
+More major lower supports remain at .5325-15 and near .5000 this side of the very major April 2001 .4793 all-time trading low.
+Higher resistance remains in the .6690-77 area it slipped below in February.

 In light of the recent more radical swings we resurrected our analysis of the USD/JPY.
-This was the prima facie example of the extreme mid-February 'haven' bid in the US DOLLAR, as the typical fellow 'haven' currency YEN came under heavy pressure on the USD/JPY surge above 110.00 for the first time since May 2019, leading to an immediate rally to the prominent 112.00.50 area into the end of that week.
+This was the prima facie example of the extreme mid-February 'haven' bid in the US DOLLAR, as the typical fellow 'haven' currency YEN came under heavy pressure on the USD/JPY surge above 110.00 for the first time since May 2019, leading to an immediate rally to the prominent 112.00-.50 area into the end of that week.